Chapter Sixteen: Fat Stevie

 These men specialized in gambling, loan-sharking, and the numbers.
 By comparison, today’s gangsters, hoods, and thugs honor no rules, recognize no sense of obligation and traffic in any illicit trade that will turn a buck, even if it means devouring the very neighborhood that sustains their way of life.

 After being MIA all winter, when spring rolled around, ‘Bobby White Boy’ reappeared out of thin air.
 Some speculated that he spent his winters in jail.
-Others said he had a house in Miami where he laid on the beach all day counting his money.
+Others said he had a house in

 His soft, light skin glistened under a hot sun.
 He kept a white cotton towel draped across the back of his bulging neck to absorb the gushing fountain of sweat.
 I can still see his Cadillac convertible, spoke rims gleaming, coming to a screeching halt in front of one of his underground numbers holes (gambling locations).